 The highlight of Shivaji Park is the small wall or Katta, as it is called in local lingo (a small wall high enough to sit on), that runs around the entire perimeter of the ground.
 A walkway about 12 feet wide and lined with trees, runs all around this Katta or wall.

-Shivaji park is also a favorite ground for budding cricketers.
-It also houses a gymnasium, the gymkana club, a children's park, a senior citizen's park, the Scout's Pavilion, a Ganesha temple, the Bengal club and a library.
+Shivaji Park is also a favourite ground for budding cricketers.
+It also houses a gymnasium, the gymkhana club, a children's park, a senior citizen's park, the Scout's Pavilion, a Ganesha temple, the Bengal club and a library.

-Around the park buildings from the mid 1900s still abound.
-The Mayor of Mumbai has his residence in Shivaji Park area.
+Around the park buildings from the mid-1900s still abound.
+The Mayor of Mumbai has his residence in the Shivaji Park area.

 Siddhi Vinayak TempleClick thumbnail to view full-size